f5devcentral/f5-101-lab-kubernetes/docs/labs-setup/labs-setup-access-udf.rst

 Start your UDF environment
 --------------------------

-Connect to UDF and go to deployment.
+Connect to Ravello and go to deployment.

 Select the relevant blueprint: *[Kubernetes] how to setup ASP and CC* blueprint and deploy it.
 This blueprint contains a standalone Kubernetes deployment (1 master, 2 nodes).